Father Anne: Call to the priesthood

 Father Anne was born in Massachusetts and resides in New Mexico.
 She earned a Master's degree in Divinity from the Jesuit School of Theology in Berkeley, California.
-Before becoming a Roman Catholic priest, Father Anne had a varied background working in nonprofits and small business administration.
+Father Anne had a varied background working in nonprofits and small business administration.
 She studied marketing and promotions and earned a Master's degree in Rhetoric and Writing Studies from San Diego State University.
 She managed an independent touring band for five years.
 Father Anne received Catholic sacraments when she was a child but she only began to be an active Catholic in her late 20s.

 Ordination through the womanpriest movement

-Catholic women have been fighting for the ordination of women since at least the 1960s.
-Father Anne's work is part of this tradition as she works within the womanpriest movement.
-She was ordained in her home state of New Mexico at the Cathedral of St. John in Albuquerque, an Episcopal church, in October 2021.
+The trend of advocating for the ordination of women by a minority of Catholics, began during the 1960s.
+Father Anne's work is part of this movement as she works within the womanpriest movement.
+She attempted ordination in her home state of New Mexico at the Cathedral of St. John in Albuquerque, an Episcopal church, in October 2021.

-Father Anne is celibate and wears the Roman collar of a Catholic priest.
-She has said God called her to the priesthood, offering, "God is asking me to do this and so it came down to either being obedient to the church teaching or being obedient to God, and we all know the church has changed its teachings over time on other issues."
-In 2020, Father Anne was a recipient of the Lucile Murray Durkin Scholarship, named after a visionary Catholic activist.
+Father Anne is celibate and presents herself in the typical dress of a Catholic priest.
+She has said God called her to the priesthood saying, "God is asking me to do this and so it came down to either being obedient to the church teaching or being obedient to God, and we all know the church has changed its teachings over time on other issues."
+In 2020, she was a recipient of the Lucile Murray Durkin Scholarship, named after a visionary Catholic activist.

 The Catholic News Agency reported promptly on her "supposed ordination" and her "simulated Mass" at St. Paul Lutheran Church in Albuquerque the following day.
-Glennon Jones, the vicar general of the Archdiocese of Santa Fe, confirmed the church's opposition to the ordination of women.
+Glennon Jones, the vicar general of the Archdiocese of Santa Fe, confirmed the impossibility of the Church to ordain women.

-According to National Catholic Reporter, there are about 250 Catholic women priests around the world.
+According to National Catholic Reporter, there are about 250 self-proclaimed Catholic women priests around the world.
 Many of these women were ordained through the womanpriest movement.
-Pope Francis has maintained the position the Roman Catholic priesthood will remained closed to women.
+Pope Francis has maintained, as a matter of revelation, the impossibility of ordination to the Catholic priesthood for any women.